You want to launch your Node.js application. Perhaps this is your first time. The app is a backend API, and it's ready to face the public.

 We've talked about the difference between running a process in the foreground and background.
 In production environments, we want our applications to keep running after we close the terminal, so we start them in the background.

 Applications will inevitably crash, and a process manager makes sure to restart them when they do.
 They keep your application alive, and they can automatically start the application on system startup.

 PM2 is the most used process manager in the Node.js community and is easy to use.
 Docker has built-in process management features, so if your application lives in a container, you can make use of them.
 If you want to learn about the world of DevOps and want to be more comfortable with Linux, using systemd is great for learning.

-There’s more to running Node.js in production besides automatic restarts.
-You have to take care of logging, monitoring, alerting and a whole plethora of other things.
-You don’t have to learn them all at once, and tackling each topic individually, is a good way to improve your skills and confidence over your production deployments.
+There's more to running Node.js in production besides automatic restarts.
+You have to add useful logs, think about monitoring, alerting and a whole plethora of other things.
+You don't have to learn them all at once, and tackling each topic individually, is a good way to improve your skills and confidence over your production deployments.

 I prefer the learn-as-you-go style of learning.
 Focus on getting your application live and show the world what you've built.
 Worry about the rest later.
 Tools are a means to an end, and never the goal.